 Lewiston man charged with kidnapping in Auburn

 Apr.
-19—AUBURN — A Lewiston man was charged with kidnapping Monday, accused of marching a man across Auburn at gunpoint.
+20—AUBURN — A Lewiston man was charged with kidnapping Monday, accused of marching a man across Auburn at gunpoint.

 Police said Antonio "Monk" Rembert, 45, of 67 Pierce St. was charged with kidnapping, taken to the Androscoggin County Jail in Auburn and held on $10,060 cash bail.